pythonanywhere/help_pages/articles/KindsOfDatabases.md

 ### Connecting to external databases

 If you have a paid plan, you can connect to databases outside PythonAnywhere.
-This means that you can get, say, a Redis instance from [Redis Labs](https://redislabs.com/), a MongoDB instance from [mLab](https://mlab.com/) (check out [this help page](/pages/MongoDB) for some hints about that), or a [Microsoft SQL Server](/pages/MSSQLServer) instance from
+This means that you can get, say, a Redis instance from [Redis](https://redis.com/), a MongoDB instance from [mLab](https://mlab.com/) (check out [this help page](/pages/MongoDB) for some hints about that), or a [Microsoft SQL Server](/pages/MSSQLServer) instance from